top of page

 When does the show take place?

-The show is opening Friday the 13th, 2023.
-SPOOOOKY
+The show is opening October Friday the 17th, 2025.

 How is my application graded?

 We have a scoring system that each jury member adheres to.
-Your work is graded on 4 criteria, each worth 5 points each.
+Your work is graded on 4 criteria, each worth 5 points.
 The categories you're graded on are: Composition, Control of Medium, Narrative Value, and Story Pitch.
 With 5 jury members, that means your application is awarded a score out of 100 points.

 What if I'm a solo artist?